ddo02/EasyInjection/README.md

 # Usage
 EasyInjection works switching the ground (GND).

-Pins 3 and 8 must be connected to a good engine ground.
+Pins 6 and 12 must be connected to a good engine ground.

 ### Input signals (from EFI):

-- Channel 1: Pin 2
+- Channel 1: Pin 1
-- Channel 2: Pin 1
+- Channel 2: Pin 2
-- Channel 3: Pin 5
+- Channel 3: Pin 3
 - Channel 4: Pin 4
+- Channel 5: Pin 5

 ### Output (to injector):

-- Channel 1: Pin 6
+- Channel 1: Pin 7
-- Channel 2: Pin 7
+- Channel 2: Pin 6
 - Channel 3: Pin 9
 - Channel 4: Pin 10
+- Channel 4: Pin 11

 More than one injector can be drive by channel, with 5A current limit for each channel.